 Many insects overwinter or lay eggs in the soil, so if you had a pest problem the previous year, they are likely to still be present the following season.
 But if their food source is gone, they wont last long.
 Rotating crops every year will not only help with pest problems, but will also keep soil borne diseases at bay and improve soil nutrition.

 Keeping garden beds clean and weed free is one of the best ways to deter pests.
 When rotting fruit or decaying plant matter sits on the soil, its like a free buffet for pests.
 When pruning or weeding, carry a garden waste bag or 5 gallon bucket around with you to dispose of the materials properly.
 Plus, your garden will look much nicer without all that mess sitting around.
+Make sure to add the plant material to your compost.

 You may be weary of using pesticides in the garden since they are known to be toxic to humans, animals and insects.
 They can also contaminate soil and cause problems down the road.
 But there are safe options, just be sure to do your research – organic doesn’t always mean non-toxic.
 One safe option is insecticidal soap, you can buy it or make your own using a combination of 2TBS dawn dish soap, 2TBS vegetable oil and 1 gallon of water.
 Neem oil is another non-toxic product that is extremely effective on most insects.
 It is derived from the seeds of the neem tree and has a pungent garlic smell.